emorphisgit/ReactNative_Swapi/README.md

-# Project Title
+# SWAPI-React-Native-Plugin

-A brief description of what this project does and who it's for

-## swapi plugin A simple wrapper to the Star Wars API.
+A simple wrapper to the Star Wars API.
 Include the library and then make calls to the various API end points

 ## Installation